ImperialBower/pkcore/docs/EPIC-07_Transposition.md

     A♦ A♣ vs K♠ K♥

 Each of these matchups have the same odds of winning preflop.
-Is there a way I can do the calculations once, and then apply them to every possible version?
+Is there a way I can do the calculations once, and then apply them to every possible variation?

+At first I was hoping that simply shifting the suits in one direction four times would do it.
+A♠ A♥ vs K♦ K♣ would shift to A♠ A♣ vs K♥ K♦, etc